jundalisay/sp/content/en/research/ancient/greek/metamorphoses/book-01/part-04.md

 and I may judge the stones of earth are bones that we should cast behind us as we go.”

-And although Pyrrha by his words was moved she hesitated to comply; and both amazed doubted the purpose of the oracle, but deemed no harm to come of trial.
+Although Pyrrha by his words was moved she hesitated to comply; and both amazed doubted the purpose of the oracle, but deemed no harm to come of trial.
 They, descending from the temple, veiled their heads and loosed their robes and threw some stones behind them.

-It is much beyond belief, were not receding ages witness, hard and rigid stones assumed a softer form, enlarging as their brittle nature changed
+It is much beyond belief,
+were not receding ages witness, hard and rigid stones assumed a softer form, enlarging as their brittle nature changed